1. WHAT IS SOCIAL SELLING?

-As we’ve said on this show countless times, it is key to align your sales and marketing teams around the proper goals and customer profile.
+As we say on this show countless times, you must align your sales and marketing teams around the proper goals and customer profile.

 “The ability of marketing to work with sales in nurturing…really has evolved and is not as difficult as people think.”

-It’s about slowly giving them relevant content over time, so when they’re ready to buy, they know who to choose.
+The concept centers on giving them relevant content over time.
+That way, when they’re ready to buy, they know who to choose.

 “These kinds of tools are really beneficial around building your brand as an individual…no matter what company you’re working for… You are the brand.”

-Lots of companies are even capturing content from customers and using it to [re]define their brand as a whole.
+Lots of companies even capture content from customers and using it to [re]define their brand as a whole.

 5. WHERE SHOULD I START?